KevKibe/docindex/README.md

     <img src="https://img.shields.io/github/license/KevKibe/docindex?" alt="License">
   </a>

-*Fast indexing of multiple offline or online documents and their metadata to Pinecone for RAG*
+*Fast storage of multiple offline or online documents and their metadata in a Pinecone Index for RAG*

 ## Features